0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/rpc-flow-egp.md

 The L2 network (the zkEVM) polls for L1 gas price values and uses them to:

-- Suggest L2 gas price to users, at the users' request.
+- Suggest L2 gas price to users as per user requests.
 - Sets the minimum acceptable L2 gas price, denoted by $\texttt{L2MinGasPrice}$.

 The user then signs transactions with the appropriate gas price, called $\texttt{GasPriceSigned}$, based on the suggested L2 gas price, $\texttt{GasPriceSuggested}$.